smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/PRINT_SYNTAX.md

     )
 AS
 SELECT *
-FROM junyoung_vid
+FROM video_table
 ```

 !!! note ""
-    - `junyoung_vid`: table containing paths of the video files
+    - `video_table`: table containing paths of the video files

 ### __3.4 Print with a subquery__